softwaremill/elasticmq/README.md

 ![ElasticMQ-UI](ui.png)

-UI provides real-time information about state of messages and attributes of queue.
+UI provides real-time information about the state of messages and attributes of queue.

 ### Using UI in docker image

-UI is bundled with a standard and native images.
+UI is bundled with both standard and native images.
 It is exposed on the address that is defined in rest-stats configuration (by default 0:0:0:0:9325).

-In order to turn it off, You have to switch it off via rest-stats.enabled flag.
+In order to turn it off, you have to switch it off via rest-stats.enabled flag.

 ### Using UI locally

-You can start UI via `yarn start` command which will run UI on localhost:3000 address.
+You can start UI via `yarn start` command in the `ui` directory, which will run on localhost:3000 address.

 # MBeans